Did you know that lead can be really dangerous for your children? Not only that, but lead exposure is not just from old water pipes!

 So we moved into the home.
-I never really loved it because it was really cramped, but we made do with our toddler and two sweet dogs.
-After a few months, I got pregnant, and we had our second baby.
-Life kept going.
+I never really loved it because it was really cramped, but we made do with our toddler and two sweet dogs (and eventually a baby too!).

 Our dogs, an old, very lazy border collie, and a sweet but nervous rescue shar-pei / bull terrier mix, stayed in the laundry room at night.
-They never had a problem with that.
-One night (maybe it stormed?), the dogs were stressed out and one of them chewed on the windowsill in the room.
+Usually, they were happy with that arrangement, but during a stormy night the dogs were stressed out and one of them chewed on the windowsill in the room.
 It was annoying, but oh well.

-Soon thereafter, Sasha, our funny little shar-pei and bull terrier mix, started having stomach trouble.
+Soon thereafter, Sasha, our funny little shar-pei / bull terrier mix, started having stomach trouble.
 Like serious stomach trouble.
-It wasn’t completely unusual, since a. shar-peis are known for weak stomachs, and with her nervous disposition, we didn’t think much of it.
+It wasn’t completely unusual, since shar-peis are known for weak stomachs, and with her nervous disposition, we didn’t think much of it.

-And maybe she was acting more nervous too, but it was clear that she had been abused before we got her, so again, we didn’t put anything together.
+And she was acting more anxious too, but it was clear that she had been abused before we got her, so again, we didn’t put anything together.

 Until one morning my husband went downstairs and discovered the worst had happened to Sasha.
-We were upset, but again, we thought perhaps it was some disease we simply weren’t aware of.
+We didn’t know what had caused her to pass, but chalked it up to some underlying health problem we were unaware of.

-A few months later, I was teaching my chemistry class about testing for metals.
-For the heck of it, I thought, “Hey, let’s test my house for lead!”
-I grabbed a few paint chips from the same place that my dog had chewed.
+A few months later, I was teaching my chemistry class (I was an assistant professor of chemistry) how to test for metals.
+To give them practice at testing paint for lead, I scraped off a few paint chips from the same windowsill my dog had chewed.

 Many people are aware of the lead exposure tragedy that happened in Flint, Michigan back in 2014 and 2015, but few are aware that lead is an on-going problem today in many areas around the United States and the world.

 My main goal here is to give you awareness of where and how lead exposures can happen, and how you can protect yourself and your children from further exposure.
-Fortunately, there are lots of common-sense ways to minimize exposure!
+Fortunately, there are lots of common-sense ways to minimize exposure.
+But first, we have to know how our family is exposed to lead if we want to avoid ot.

 How can my family be exposed to lead?

-Often, lead exposure doesn’t come from water.
-A major source of lead exposure is paint on homes built before 1978.
+A major source of lead exposure is paint on homes built before 1980.
+Lead paint was banned in 1978, so homes built and painted after the old paint supply was used up are much less likely to have lead in them.
 Below, you can see that nearly a quarter of homes built between 1960 and 1977 have lead paint in them, while 89% of those built before 1940 do!

 While this paint could be used anywhere on a home, inside or out, it’s most likely to be found on door frames and window sills.